Andreas-Menzel/IncrementalBackup/README.md

 - Code 21: One or more sources have an invalid key#value pair

+- Code 22: Source-id is used more than once

-- Code 22: One or more excludes have an invalid key#value pair
+- Code 23: One or more excludes have an invalid key#value pair

-- Code 23: Exclude-ID was not assigned to any source
+- Code 24: Exclude-ID was not assigned to any source

-- Code 24: Exclude cannot be associated with any source
+- Code 25: Exclude cannot be associated with any source

-- Code 25: Exclude was not assigned an id
+- Code 26: Exclude was not assigned an id

 **Code 3x: Error in function _check_requirements(...)**